Modal

 - Overlay

-- A semi-transparent layer that covers the main page content
+- Semi-transparent layer covering main page content

-- Helps focus attention on the modal content
+- Focuses attention on modal content

-- Usually fades in/out during modal transitions
+- Fades in/out during modal transitions

 - Container